GnarGnarHead/EscapeTheTerminal/README.md

    - `ls` – list directories and items in the current location
    - `cd <dir>` – move between directories/rooms
    - `cat <file>` – read narrative logs from `data/`
+   - `decode mem.fragment` – combine the decoder with the memory fragment to reveal an escape code
    - `talk <npc>` – initiate conversation and choose numbered replies
   - `save [slot]` / `load [slot]` – write and restore progress.
 Without a slot the file `game.sav` is used, otherwise `game<slot>.sav`.
   - `glitch` – toggle glitch mode for scrambled descriptions.
 The longer it